 - Select whether you are with a Troop, Pack, Crew or Team and enter the Unit Number.

 - Click on the link to Load Council Unit Information, which will bring up the unit records currently on file with the Heart of Virginia.
 Print this roster but do not submit.
 At this point there are a number of steps you will need to take to prepare your recharter for submission.
 Likely this will require working with your unit leaders and scout parents, so plan time for this at your next unit function.

-- Compare your roster to council’s roster and make a list of the names that are missing from council’s records and will be will be new to your scouting unit.
+- Compare your roster to council’s roster and make a list of the names that are missing from council’s records and will be new to your scouting unit.

 - Determine if the missing names are ones that applications have been turned in for, but are not showing on the roster.
-This means that they are paid up for the current year and you will need to pay for only 2017.
-Any new names to be added will need to pay a prorated fee for the rest of 2017 year as well as the full fee for 2017.
-Note: Any youth applications submitted to the council office during the month of October will need to be entered by the registrar before you can do a refresh of your data.
-Please do not stop processing waiting for this to happen!
-If you have applications to submit after October 31, please turn them in with your recharter.
-They will not be processed after October 31 if turned in separately from the Recharter.
+This means that they are paid up for the current year and you will need to pay for only 2018.
+Any new names to be added will need to pay a prorated fee for the rest of 2018 year as well as the full fee for 2019.
+Note: All applications should be turned in immediately and recharters refreshed to update.
+Any applications turned in with recharter will not be processed until January or after and will not count for this year.

 - Once the online records have been fully updated, submit your recharter and print a copy to be signed.
 Signatures must be present from your (1) unit leader(Cubmaster/Scoutmaster/Crew Advisor) and (2) executive officer or Chartered Organization Representative.
 This signed document must be presented at your recharter turn-in event.

 - Ensure all leaders on your roster have current Youth Protection (that will not expire between 1 November 2018 and 31 March, 2019) and position specific training.